-Your career might not be all about the money, but a decent salary can really sweeten the deal.
+Your career might not be all about the money, but a decent salary can sweeten the deal.
 Those on graduate schemes enjoy an average annual salary of £27,000, with some salaries far higher than this.

 For example, the popular graduate scheme offered by Aldi pays its new regional managers a starting salary of £44,000 per year.
 What’s more, if you carry on working there, the figure rises to £75,000 after four years– far more than most will be earning at that point!
-That’s definitely a perk.
+That’s a perk.

 2. Training and Development Opportunities

 Graduate schemes offer amazing opportunities for personal development, right at the start of your career.
-With a structured plan in place, you can expect plenty of formal training, giving you more than enough chances to really get to grips with your chosen role.
+With a structured plan in place, you can expect plenty of formal training, giving you more than enough chances to get to grips with your chosen role.

 You’ll be learning and developing constantly, and will learn an abundance of new skills in a relatively short amount of time.
 You could even get the chance to earn a professional qualification.
 Plus, you’ll often be given a mentor who will guide your personal development through one-to-one sessions.